Whenever people hear the word “Prague”, you know that the words to follow will be beautiful; one of my favourite places in Europe; and wish I go back.

 Prague is spectacularly beautiful.
 There is rarely a bad view.
 While you explore the central tourist areas (Prague’s Old Town, Jewish Quarter, Prague Castle and Little Quarter), you are literally immersed in history in every step you take.
 Most of the buildings are hundreds of years old and superbly maintained.
 In many areas, you walk on cobblestones and uneven paths, reminiscent of times gone by.

 We arrived early afternoon in Prague and headed to our Airbnb in Old Town.
-It was a fantastic location within easy walking distance to great restaurants, bars and shopping.
+Old Town was a fantastic location within easy walking distance to great restaurants, shopping and the historic sites.

-We went on a private walking tour of Old Town and the Jewish Quarter organized through Private Prague Guide.
-They were excellent.
-We booked this tour and our tour to Terezin Concentration Camp (Day 3) through this company.
-I would highly recommend them as the guides and experiences were extraordinary.
-The tours were also very well priced.
+On day one of our Prague itinerary, we went on a private walking tour of Old Town and the Jewish Quarter organized through Private Prague Guide.
+We loved this tour as it gave us a general overview of how the city is laid out and its history.
+We booked this tour and our tour to Terezin Concentration Camp (Day 3) through Private Prague Guide.
+The guides were excellent and I thought that the daily itineraries were well thought out and comprehensive.
+In addition, the tours were well priced.

 Noi was a Thai restaurant with many other Asian influences.
 The Czech Republic has a large Vietnamese population as a result of their shared Communist past.
 Accordingly, Prague has many Asian inspired restaurants.
 Noi had excellent food, and it was filled with locals.
 I felt like we were part of a cool neighbourhood bistro versus an overpriced staged tourist attraction.